jamescro/jamescroRepo0131213411/jamescroDocset0131213411/concepts/excel-content-overview.md

 # Excel workbooks and charts overview

 Excel is an indispensable productivity tool.
-Users across all industries and roles embrace it.
+Users across all industries and roles embrace it as a tool for storing, tracking, and mainpulating all kinds of data.
 It is used for everything from simple task tracking and data management, to complex calculations and professional reporting.
 The Excel REST API can extend the value of your data, calculations, reporting and dashboards.

 ## Why integrate with Excel?